posener/sharedsecret/README.md

 [![GoDoc](https://godoc.org/github.com/posener/sharedsecret?status.svg)](http://godoc.org/github.com/posener/sharedsecret)
 [![goreadme](https://goreadme.herokuapp.com/badge/posener/sharedsecret.svg)](https://goreadme.herokuapp.com)

-sharedsecret is implementation of Shamir's Secret Sharing algorithm.
+Package sharedsecret is implementation of Shamir's Secret Sharing algorithm.

 Shamir's Secret Sharing is an algorithm in cryptography created by Adi Shamir.
 It is a form of secret sharing, where a secret is divided into parts, giving each participant its own unique